modplast83/MPBF-M-R/replit.md

 ## Recent Changes

+- July 11, 2025: Added order notes functionality to order viewing and printing:
+  - Enhanced Order Information section to display order notes when they exist
+  - Added conditional notes display with professional styling and background highlighting
+  - Integrated notes into printed order reports with consistent formatting
+  - Notes appear in both order details page and printed documents when available
+  - Improved order information completeness for better order management
 - July 11, 2025: Enhanced category display in new order form product details:
   - Added Category interface and categories data fetching using React Query
   - Created getCategoryName function to map category IDs to category names